ahmeddo7a/alx-higher_level_programming/README.md

-# This project is for learning if else and loops in python
+# This Project is for learning data structures